level-down/internal/CoC_propsals/kailana.md

 Non-teachable offences: suspension or banning.

 ## Review Process
 When an inciting incident is reported to the org, the community must first determine how the behavior violates the code of conduct.
-In the event that a behavior, or a pattern of repeated behavior ,is found to be in violation of the code of conduct, the members will take a voluntary, private vote on the consequence(s) through an appropriate communication channel no later than one week following the determination.
+In the event that a behavior, or a pattern of repeated behavior, is found to be in violation of the code of conduct, the members will take a voluntary, private vote on the consequence(s) through an appropriate communication channel no later than one week following the determination.
 * In the event of a tie, members may discuss next steps.

 ## How can I report offences?